 We offer three complementary application platforms that address the wide spectrum of composite applications, Magic xpa, Magic SmartUX and AppBuilder.
-Our Magic xpi integration platform, Magic FactoryEye and Magic BusinessEye deliver fast and simple integration and orchestration of business processes and applications.
+Our Magic xpi integration platform, Magic FactoryEye and Magic's Data Management and Anaytics platform deliver fast and simple integration and orchestration of business processes and applications.
 Our customers operate in a wide variety of industries, including financial services, life sciences, government, telecommunications, energy and manufacturing.